 Michigan Speeding & Traffic Tickets

-While the fines may vary, here is a standard list of costs you might face if you’re pulled over:
+While the fines may vary, below is a standard list of fines you might face if you’re pulled over:

 - Drunk driving

 If your license is suspended, you will have a start and end date for the suspension.
 During this period you won’t be able to drive, or driving may be heavily restricted.
 However, if your license was revoked there’s no way to legally operate a vehicle.
 You’ll have the opportunity to reapply for a drivers license after one year.
 If it’s revoked again, you’ll have to wait five years to reapply!

 How Many Points Will Go on Your Driving Record?